Savitar (character): Television

-A loose interpretation of Savitar, hybridized with the Future Flash from the Out of Time storyline, appears in The Flash, portrayed by Grant Gustin and voiced by Tobin Bell, while Andre Tricoteux portrays him in his armored form.
+A loose interpretation of Savitar appears in The Flash, voiced by Tobin Bell while Andre Tricoteux portrayed his armored form.
 This version is a time remnant doppelgänger of Barry Allen who was driven to insanity.
 Originally created in the future to help imprison Savitar in the Speed Force, the time remnant travels back in time to create his own myth, recruit Doctor Alchemy to serve as his proxy, and escape his imprisonment, creating a time loop in the process.